If you own an iPhone 5 it might be a good time to start looking into an upgrade. Software support for the popular smartphone ends this year.

 And with no other iOS 10 releases in sight, it’s possible that iOS 10.3.3 will serve as the final update for the iPhone 5.

-One of the first things you'll want to do is dig into the early version of the iOS 11 update to get familiar with its changes.
-This way, you'll know exactly what you're getting into if and when you decide to install pre-release software on your device.
+The first thing you'll want to do is dig into the iOS 11.4 beta to get familiar with its changes.
+This way, you'll know exactly what you're getting into if you do decide to download the software.

 Apple's iOS 11.4 beta isn't as big as iOS 11.3's, but it still comes with Messages in iCloud, AirPlay 2, and an assortment of enhancements and bug fixes.

 Our guide to the iOS 11.4 update will take you through the features and fixes you need to know about before you install.

 After you've done that it's time to decide if the iOS 11.4 beta is worth the trouble.
 For most of you, it won't be.